Broccoliux/Black-Flipper/README.md

 # Why I Built This

-If I'm being honest, this started as a hobby and quickly became a passion.
-I genuinely enjoy working on projects like this and wanted to build something that would challenge my skills and push my limits.

-I also wanted a Flipper Zero, but instead of buying one, I decided to build my own version from scratch.
+I wanted a Flipper Zero, but instead of buying one, I decided to build my own version from scratch.
 This project became an opportunity to learn, improve, and create something unique.

 ---